-The 6 different types of asbestos are known as chrysotile, amosite, crocidolite (the 3 that are most often used) and anthophyllite, tremolite and actinolite.
+Have ever wondered how many types of asbestos there are?.
+There are 6 main types of asbestos that are known as chrysotile, amosite, crocidolite (the 3 that are most often used) and anthophyllite, tremolite and actinolite.

-‘Asbestos’ is the collective name given to all 6 minerals.
+Asbestos is the collective name given to all 6 of these mineral types.

 Let’s look at all 6 different types of asbestos and see how they differ, starting with the 3 that are most common:-

 Otherwise known as ‘white asbestos’, chrysotile is the most commonly used form of all the different types of asbestos.

 So much so that this type of asbestos accounts for around 90 percent of commercially used asbestos in the world.

 Chrysotile is the only one of the asbestos types belonging to the serpentine group.

 Chrysotile asbestos fibres are white in colour and appear long and curly.